google/blockly-keyboard-experimentation/README.md

 the bad behaviour was, and what you expected it to do.
 The Blockly team will triage the bug and add it to the roadmap.

-### Note on @blockly/keyboard-navigation plugin

-There is also an [existing keyboard navigation plugin](https://www.npmjs.com/package/@blockly/keyboard-navigation).
-That plugin may be where a finalized version of keyboard navigation eventually lives.
-But for now, this is where experimentation will be done.

 ## Testing in your app

 ### Installation

+Using this plugin requires using at least Blockly v12.1.0.
+You can find the current minimum required version of Blockly in the `peerDependencies` section of the `package.json` file for the plugin.

 #### Yarn

 ```
-yarn add @blockly/keyboard-experiment
+yarn add @blockly/keyboard-navigation
 ```

 #### npm

 ```
-npm install @blockly/keyboard-experiment --save
+npm install @blockly/keyboard-navigation --save
 ```

 ### Usage